biocore/qiime/doc/scripts/assign_taxonomy.rst

 	**[OPTIONAL]**

 	-t, `-`-id_to_taxonomy_fp
 		Path to tab-delimited file mapping sequences to assigned taxonomy.
 Each assigned taxonomy is provided as a semicolon-separated list.
-For assignment with rdp, each assigned taxonomy must be exactly 6 levels deep. [default: None; REQUIRED when method is blast]
+For assignment with rdp, each assigned taxonomy must be exactly 6 levels deep. [default: /software/greengenes_tax_rdp_train.txt; REQUIRED when method is blast]
 	-r, `-`-reference_seqs_fp
 		Path to reference sequences.
 For assignment with blast, these are used to generate a blast database.
-For assignment with rdp, they are used as training sequences for the classifier.[default: None; REQUIRED if -b is not provided when method is blast]
+For assignment with rdp, they are used as training sequences for the classifier.[default: /software/gg_97_otus_4feb2011.fasta; REQUIRED if -b is not provided when method is blast]
 	-p, `-`-training_data_properties_fp
 		Path to ".properties" file in pre-compiled training data for the RDP Classifier.
 This option is overridden by the -t and -r options. [default: None]
 	-m, `-`-assignment_method